hlashbrooke/Media-Player-Style-Kit/readme.txt

 **Features**

 - Easily editable colors in the familiar Customizer interface
-- No need for writing custom CSS or other code
+- No need for writing custom CSS or any other code
 - Live previews of color changes inside the Customizer
+- Replaces the media player buttons with the WordPress Dashicons font for easy customization

 == Installation ==